tahoe-lafs/magic-folder/docs/interface.rst

         "personal_dmd": "URI:DIR2-RO:..."
     }

-The response is delayed until the participant is correctly added to the Collective DMD.
+The response is delayed until the participant is correctly added to the Collective.
 The ``personal_dmd`` is a Tahoe read-only directory capability-string (the participant device holds the write-capability).

 .. warning::